Tea production in Kenya

 Tea is a major cash crop that is grown in Kenya.
 Kenyan tea has been the leading major foreign exchange earner for the country.

-Most tea produced in Kenya is black tea, with Purple tea, green tea, yellow tea, and white tea produced on order by major tea producers.
+Most tea produced in Kenya is black tea, with green tea, yellow tea, white tea, and purple tea (a product whose leaves are naturally so colored by inherent anthocyanins) produced on order by major tea producers.

 History

 Tea was first introduced in Kenya in 1903 by GWL Caine and was planted in present-day Limuru.
 Commercialisation of tea started in 1924 by Malcolm Fyers Bell, who was sent out by Brooke Bonds to start the first commercial estates.
 Since then the nation has become a major producer of black tea.
-Currently Kenya is ranked second after China in tea exports.
+Currently Kenya is ranked third after China and India in tea exports in the world.
 Kenyan tea is also one of the top foreign exchange earners, alongside tourism, horticulture, and Kenyan coffee.

 The task of managing the small-scale holder lies with the Kenya Tea Development Agency (KTDA).
 Currently the KTDA has 66 tea factories serving over 500,000 small-scale farmers cultivating over 100,000 ha.
 Of all tea produced in Kenya, KTDA members produce over 60% while the rest is produced by large-scale producers.

 Labour

-In most tea growing regions labor is manual.
+In most tea growing regions labour is manual.
 Tea plucking machines are currently being used by multinationals.

-Tea production has been reported to make use of child labor according to the U.S. Department of Labor's report on the worst forms of child labor in 2013 and more recently according to the Department's List of Goods Produced by Child Labor or Forced Labor.
+Tea production has been reported to make use of child labour according to the U.S. Department of Labor's report on the worst forms of child labour in 2013 and more recently according to the Department's List of Goods Produced by Child Labor or Forced Labor.